neithernut/pam_e4crypt/README.md

 prefixed with "ext4:".
 The hexadecimal string following the prefix is the actual policy descriptor which you can pass to `e4crypt set_policy`.

-Please note that the salt is, apparently, parsed from the mtab in some way.
-This indicates that policies are actually specific to mounts to some extend.
-Sadly, there is no (good) way of telling which policy matches a specific mount.
-This module could, in theory, print or log some information about that, but currently, it doesn't.
-This may, however, change in the future.

 ## Licensing

 The module is currently licensed under the GPLv2.
 Have a look at the LICENSE